›API reference

 • resultFormat: Format of the query results.
 Select any of the following options:

-• header: Adds a header row in the query results when set to "true".
+• header: Adds a header row in the query results when set to true.
 The fields of the header row are the column names pertaining to the query results.
 The header row contains null values by default and can hold data types controlled by typesHeader and sqlTypesHeader, if specified.

-• typesHeader: Returns the data types in the header row when set to "true".
+• typesHeader: Returns the data types in the header row when set to true.
 Requires that header is also set to true.
-When header and typesHeader are specified as true in the request body, the query result includes an extra row—for example,

 {